shovon095/Calibration-of-BERT-for-NER/readme.md

 ## Features

 - **Train**: Fine-tune a pre-trained transformer model on a NER dataset.
 - **Evaluate**: Evaluate the model using common metrics such as precision, recall, F1-score, and calibration errors (ECE and MCE).
+After the postprocessing of the data, run the eval_Script.py to have strict, lenient for NER.
+Micro and Macro metrics for events classification.
 - **Predict**: Predict named entities in new text data.
 - **Calibration Error Measurement**: The script calculates Expected Calibration Error (ECE) and Maximum Calibration Error (MCE) to assess the model's confidence in its predictions.